Understanding Vision Problems -- Treatment

 - Vitamins -- to help reduce or delay the risk of severe vision loss.
 Some evidence suggests that certain vitamins and antioxidants -- vitamins C and E, beta-carotene, and zinc -- may help.
-However, more current research shows this combination could be improved by replacing beta-carotene with lutein and zeaxanthin.
-Researchers also found benefits were not lost when the amount of zinc was lowered and that adding omega-3 and omega-6 fatty acids did not improve benefits.
-These nutrients can usually be found in one supplement designed for eye health.
+However, more current research replaced beta-carotene with lutein and zeaxanthin with similar results.

 Other ways to protect your eyes from AMD include the following: